How to Increase Amazon Mobile Conversion Rates?

 We all hate a pixelated picture, right?
 Of course, we do.
 So do people visiting your product pages.
 Above all else, make sure that your images are crystal clear and give a nice picture of what your product is all about.
 If you’re considering a couple of different images for your product, keep in mind that longer images tend to stay clearer on mobile listings than wider images—default to using the wider image if you need to make a choice.

-There are important things to consider as you focus on listings optimization:
+There are important things to consider as you focus on Amazon SEO optimization:

 - Writing style